Wednesday, 3 June 2026

 Sunday: [GPS] Seb decides to go back on the train - he has been up since Thurs - and E and I decide on an easy low level walk prior to her taking the 5 pm train home, since the wx today is no better and we don't fancy another long day in the wet.
 And so we do the Cowhill circuit, with nice views either back to Ben Nevis - still in cloud - or the loch.
 This bookended by coffee, and then lunch, in The Old Deli.
 After, to Nevis Sport then Ellis Brigham to get <stuff> in my case to small - #1 and #2 - friends; in E's case some new mountain boots, since her old ones, although nice, are really wearing out all over.
 Soir: pasta, and a beer.
 Oh, impressions of Fort William: a bit of a dump.
 Sorry.
 Not helped by a grey wet visit, but the way the A82 runs along the loch front rather ruins the ambience.

 Monday: [GPS] all alone I get to decide what to do; Strava heat maps show me Stob Ban and Mullan nan Coirean as a circuit so I give that a go; it turns out well.
 As expected there's quite a lot of up - SB is 999 m - but I can cope with that and have plenty of spare at the top.
-Navigating purely by heatmap - because of the clouds - works, and although it is somewhat unnerving to commit myself - because there's decent and re-ascent, so after this point I can't simply walk back easily - it is also exciting.
+Navigating purely by heatmap - because of the clouds - works, and although it is somewhat unnerving to commit myself - because there's descent and re-ascent, so after this point I can't simply walk back easily - it is also exciting.
 There are also occasional footprints.
 I'm carrying an axe but don't need it, though I consider getting it out on the final slopes up to SB.
 From SB it is really a walk around the ridge at the head of the corrie of the Allt a Choire Dheirg.
 And so back.
 I've managed my gloves rather better this time.
 Soir: moved from our 4-bed room to a "dormitory" which had 7 beds I think; but I was the only occupant.

 Tuesday: time to go home I think.
 Wx is not improving.
 Drive along looking over the loch; stop briefly in Glencoe village but it isn't interesting; consider stopping in Glencoe but cloud halfway down the hills puts me off.
 Stop at Tyndrum; pass the Kelpies; around Edinburgh; stop for an afternoon walk along the sands on the N side of Bamburgh this time, lovely [GPS]; at Barter Books; and so it is about 7 when I get into Durham so just as well I didn't linger in Glencoe.
 Find "City Hotel and Bar", which is conveniently central.
 It was lying about having parking, as I suspected, but the main carpark is nearby and I stop for a pint in The Boathouse on the way back; what I didn't realise is that its windows would be thin and the outside have shouty students and traffic till late; but never mind I sleep.